Until very recently, you upgraded your data center, end point software and end points every 3-7 years:

 - Physical PC refresh every 3-5 years

 And you were in control of when you upgraded.
 You probably upgraded to Windows XP, skipped Vista, and upgraded to Windows 7.
 Even on a 3-5 year upgrade schedule that was under your control, life wasn't simple.
 A PC refresh could take you 6 quarters.
-You spent 6-9 months planning an SAP upgrade with ample help from consultants.
+You spent 6-9 months planning an SAP upgrade with ample help from a bunch of expensive consultants.

 Your organization talked about how to make upgrades more agile and less of a waterfall model.
 Could you upgrade 20% faster?
 Could you do it with fewer resources?
-Could you do it with lesser business disruption when things didn't go as planned?
+Could you mitigate business disruption when things didn't go as planned?

-Even more importantly this rapid rate of change is outside your control.
+Even more importantly, this rapid rate of change is outside your control.
 Already 80+% of the devices in the world are not under your control.
-Think of all the home PCs, Macs, iphones, Android phones, iPads in the hands of your end users, consultants, and contractors.
+Think of all the home PCs, Macs, iPhones, Android phones and iPads in the hands of your end users, consultants, and contractors.
 And that percentage is increasing.
 The users of these devices are not upgrading based on your schedule.

 There are multiple options to solve this problem: an MDM solution if you own or can manage the devices, a workspace if you cannot manage the devices, or a remoting solution where the end point is treated like a thin client.